 🔒 Fiat Theft Risk in Australia

 Fiat vehicles have a very low theft profile in Australia due to the brand's small market presence.
-The limited number of Fiats on Australian roads makes them less attractive targets for theft.
+The limited number of Fiats on Australian roads makes them less attractive targets.
 Modern Fiats feature standard immobiliser systems.
-Refer to Australian Police for current theft statistics.
+Refer to the National Motor Vehicle Theft Reduction Council for current theft statistics.

-• Very low theft rates due to small market presence
+• Very low theft rates due to small Australian market presence

 ⭐ Fiat Safety Ratings (ANCAP/Euro NCAP)